Xenophobic Attack: Ghana Postpones Evacuation of Citizens From South Africa Over Logistical Hurdles

 In a statement issued on May 21, 2026, the Ministry of Foreign Affairs stated that more than 800 Ghanaians have registered with the country’s High Commission in Pretoria, indicating their willingness to return home amid growing fears over the attacks targeting foreign nationals.

-Reason for postponing the evacuation
+Reason for postponing evacuation of Ghanaians

 Authorities explained that the scale of the operation, along with South African legal and aviation requirements, made it necessary to briefly defer the evacuation.